by Texas Homesteader ~

 Simple Ingredients For Sweetened Condensed Milk

-To make my sweetened condensed milk I pulled out the few basic ingredients the sweetened condensed milk recipe calls for: powdered milk – sugar – butter – vanilla – boiling water.
+To make my sweetened condensed milk I pulled out the few basic ingredients:

-Since I had to drain a can of pineapple for my dessert recipe I used that juice in place of the water to add a little flavor punch.
+Since I had to drain a can of pineapple for my dessert recipe I used that juice in place of the water to add a little flavor punch for my recipe.
 But plain ole boiling water works just fine.

-Aaaanyway here’s what I did: I measured out all my ingredients and got them all ready.
-I measured out the pineapple juice that I’m substituting for the water and heated it in the microwave until it started to bubble.
+Then I added the pineapple juice that I’m substituting for the water into a glass measuring cup and heated it in the microwave until it started to bubble.

 (I polled my Facebook followers several weeks ago & the Ninja was very highly recommended so I bought one for myself – it does not disappoint!)